 Certification of a system by the Executive Officer does not exempt the system from compliance with other applicable federal, state, and local codes and regulations.

-PERFORMANCE STANDARDS AND SPECIFICATIONS
+Performance Standards and Specifications

 Performance Standards

 A performance standard defines the minimum performance requirements for certification of any system, including associated components.
 An applicant may request certification to a performance standard that is more stringent than the minimum performance standard specified in CP-201.
 Ongoing compliance with all applicable performance standards, including any more stringent standards requested by the applicant, shall be demonstrated throughout certification testing.